ruchira-wyncore/report-master-service/README.md

 This application is integrated with checkstyle plugin to enforce coding guidelines.Currently it follows SUN's specification.
 The build will fail if the checkstyle specifications are not met.

+### PMD

+This application is integrated with PMD plugin to do static code analysis.The build will fail if PMD errors are not fixed.